Gonzaga University The Conway Classic

 The Gonzaga University Debate Program cordially invites your team to attend the 71st Conway Classic.
 The 2021 tournament will be 100% online/remote and hosted on the classrooms.cloud platform.
-A big change for this year is that we are moving to a three day format (Fri-Sun) in order to most effectively transition our full service tournament to an online format.
-As we get closer to the tournament we will be sending out more details on Classrooms and the procedure we'll follow at the Conway.
+A big change for this year is that we are moving to a three day debate format (Fri-Sun) in order to most effectively transition our full service tournament to an online format.
+As we get closer to the tournament we will be sending out more details on Classrooms.cloud and the procedure we'll follow at the Conway.
 With our move online it is required that all your students and judges have a tabroom account.
 They will not be able to access the classrooms platform without.

-We are pleased we will once again serve as a Tournament of Champions (TOC) Bid Qualifying Tournament in Policy debate at the Semifinals, and a qualifying NIETOC bid.
+We are pleased we will once again serve as a Tournament of Champions (TOC) Bid Qualifying Tournament in Policy debate at the Semifinals.
 All teams advancing to the semifinals in our Open division will earn a bid towards TOC policy qualification.

 We look forward to seeing you for what promises to be an exceptional tournament.
 We hope that you have a happy holiday season and that your virtual travels bring to Spokane in January.

 Online entry will be through Tabroom.com.
 You will need to set up your schools account if you do not already have one.

 You can pay your fees online with a credit card.
 If you’d like to do this please visit our secure payment site at https://commerce.cashnet.com/GUDebate2 and clicking on the link for “Conway Classic”